 Another key interest of mine is the dynamical evolution of binary systems, consisting of two objects (stars, black holes, or whatever) orbiting one another.
 Binaries are the astrophysicist’s harmonic oscillator: one can solve the unperturbed problem exactly (a Keplerian ellipse) and then develop understanding of more complex problems with perturbation theory.

-During my PhD – for which I won the 2021 International Astronomical Union PhD Prize – I developed a general secular theory for the dynamical evolution of any binary orbiting an arbitrary axisymmetric potential.
-The formalism is applicable to a wide variety of astrophysical systems and also brings several classic problems under a simple unified framework: for instance, (i) the hierarchical three-body problem and (ii) the problem of Oort comets torqued by the Galactic tide both arise as special cases of the general secular theory (Hamilton & Rafikov 2019a).
-The theory demonstrates that large-amplitude eccentricity oscillations typified by the Lidov-Kozai mechanism – and often invoked to explain e.g. black hole mergers and hot Jupiter formation -are in fact quite general whenever a wide binary orbits an axisymmetric host system, such as a globular cluster (Hamilton & Rafikov 2019b).
+During my PhD – for which I won the 2021 International Astronomical Union PhD Prize – I developed a general secular theory for the dynamical evolution of any binary orbiting an arbitrary axisymmetric potential (Hamilton & Rafikov 2019a).
+The hierarchical three-body problem, and the problem of Oort comets torqued by the Galactic tide, both arise as special cases of this theory.
+More generally, large-amplitude eccentricity oscillations typified by the Lidov-Kozai mechanism – and often invoked to explain e.g. black hole mergers and hot Jupiter formation -are in fact quite general whenever a wide binary orbits an axisymmetric host system, such as a globular cluster (Hamilton & Rafikov 2019b).

 Cluster-tide driven eccentricity excitation constitutes a new merger channel for the black hole and neutron star binary mergers currently being detected by LIGO/Virgo (Hamilton & Rafikov 2019c).
 Such binaries are crucially affected by general relativistic apsidal precession, and I have built this effect into the formalism (Hamilton & Rafikov 2021).
 I have also investigated in detail the interplay between secular evolution of binaries and gravitational wave emission (Hamilton & Rafikov 2022).